sciZer0/7/l/README.md

 So now there is this large social problem about the announcement of these discoveries.

-Elon I believe you are different and have the courage to publicly admit the existence of the biggest, LITERALLY-CRYING, logical mistakes in the very fundamentals of science that right now are strongly hindering the progress of our civilization.
+Elon I believe you are different and have the fortitude to publicly admit the existence of the biggest, LITERALLY-CRYING, logical mistakes in the very fundamentals of science that right now are strongly hindering the progress of our civilization.

 ## The Engineering Problem